 - 8.510.8.A.
-Attendants shall be at least 18 years of age and demonstrate competency in caring for the Client to the satisfaction of the Client/AR. - 8.510.8.B.
+Attendants shall be at least 16 years of age and demonstrate competency in caring for the Client to the satisfaction of the Client/AR. - 1.
+Minor attendants will not be permitted to operate floor-based vertical powered patient/resident lift devices, ceiling-mounted vertical powered patient/resident lift devices, and powered sit-to-stand patient/resident lift devices (lifting devices). - 8.510.8.B.
 Attendants may not be reimbursed for more than 24 hours of CDASS service in one day for one or more Clients collectively. - 8.510.8.C.
 An AR shall not be employed as an Attendant for the same Client for whom they are an AR. - 8.510.8.D.
 Attendants must be able to perform the tasks on the ASMP they are being reimbursed for and the Client must have adequate Attendants to assure compliance with all tasks on the ASMP. - 8.510.8.E.
-Attendant timesheets submitted for approval must be accurate and reflect time worked. - 8.510.8.F.
-Attendants shall not misrepresent themselves to the public as a licensed nurse, a certified nurse's aide, a licensed practical or professional nurse, a registered nurse or a registered professional nurse.
+Attendant timesheets submitted for approval must be accurate and reflect time worked.

-- 8.510.8.G.
+- 8.510.8.F.
+Attendants shall not misrepresent themselves to the public as a licensed nurse, a certified nurse's aide, a licensed practical or professional nurse, a registered nurse or a registered professional nurse. - 8.510.8.G.
 Attendants shall not have had his or her license as a nurse or certification as a nurse aide suspended or revoked or his or her application for such license or certification denied. - 8.510.8.H.
 Attendants shall receive an hourly wage based on the rate negotiated between the Attendant and the Client/AR not to exceed the amount established by the Department.
 The FMS vendor shall make all payments from the Client's Allocation under the direction of the Client/AR within the limits established by the Department. - 8.510.8.I.
 Attendants are not eligible for hire if their background check identifies a conviction of a crime that the Department has identified as a barrier crime that can create a health and safety risk to the Client.
 A list of barrier crimes is available through the Training and Operations Vendor and FMS vendors. - 8.510.8.J.
 Attendants may not participate in training provided by the Training and Operations Vendor.
 Clients may request to have their Attendant, or a person of their choice, present to assist them during the training based on their personal assistance needs.
 Attendants may not be present during the budgeting portion of the training.